 A telephoto image, on the other hand, has the advantage of isolating the scene from the surrounding chaos and allowing a clean composition.

-If you’ve seen the classic images of the Redwoods in black and white by Ansel Adams, you’ll understand that forests translate beautifully into black and white.
-There’s something about the stark trunks of trees against shaded, dark backgrounds that results in clean, compelling compositions.
+Look up the classic images of the Redwoods in black and white by Ansel Adams.
+You’ll understand that forests translate beautifully into black and white.
+The stark tree trunks against shaded, dark backgrounds result in compelling compositions.

-But black and white photography is tough.
-In the woods, it takes time to learn to “see” in black and white.
-We view the world in colour, and determining how a colour scene will appear in black and white is challenging and requires practice.
+But black-and-white photography is tough.
+Learning to “see” in B&W takes time in the woods.
+We view the world in color, and determining how a color scene will appear in black and white is challenging and requires practice.
 Here are a few guidelines:

 Look for contrast.
 Scenes with a mosaic of brights and darks tend to translate well into black and white.

 Take advantage of backlight.
-Light coming from directly behind your subject which can be difficult to use in colour photography is very effective in the contrasty world of black and white.
+Light coming from behind your subject can be difficult to use in color photography.
+But it’s great in the contrasty world of black and white.

 Embrace the shadows.
 Exposing for the bright parts of your frame will often turn the dark shadows to near black.
 This can help you eliminate distracting elements in your frame.

-There are few natural environments where leaving the colour behind can be so effective as in the forest, so give it a shot.
+There are few natural environments where leaving the color behind can be as effective as in the forest, so give it a shot.